-In response to this problem, child victim assistance programs of varying scope and size have recently been developed in approximately 150 communities across the country.
-The Child Victim/Witness Project (CVWP) in Seattle, Washington, like many other projects, offers both crisis intervention and longterm counseling, medical care and evidence gathering.
-But CVWP has been particularly successful in achieving the cooperation of criminal justice and social service agencies which historically have been isolated and often worked at cross-purposes in dealing with child sexual abuse cases.
+The Sexual Assault Center (SAC) in Seattle, Washington, like many other sexual assault victim assistance projects, offers both crisis intervention and long-term counseling, medical care and evidence gathering.
+But SAC has been particularly successful in achieving the cooperation of criminal justice and social service agencies which historically have been isolated and often worked at cross-purposes in dealing with child sexual abuse cases.
 This, in fact, represents the project's most significant accomplishment.

-CVWP began as a special project of the Sexual Assault Center, a long-standing rape victim assistance project located in the Harborview Medical Center, a teaching hospital of the University of Washington.

-\Date of exemplary designation.

-Child victims often find it easier to communicate through draw ings.

-Between 1974 and 1976, the Sexual Assault Center had treated a steadily increasing number of children, and staff became acutely aware of the special treatment needs of child victims.
-The CVWP began operations in October 1977 with a grant from LEAA.
+The Sexual Assault Center is a long-standing rape victim assistance project located in the Harborview Medical Center, a teaching hospital of the University of Washington.
+Between 1974 and 1976, the SAC had treated a steadily increasing number of children, and staff became acutely aware of the special treatment needs of child victims.
+The Child Victim/Witness Project began operations in October 1977 with a grant from

+Child victims often find it easier to communicate through drawings.

+LEAA.
 Since that time, the project has become fully integrated into the larger Sexual Assault Center and operated on a \$276,000 budget in fiscal year 1980.

-CVWP pediatricians and social workers provide medical care and counseling to child victims and their families - with the explicit exclusion of offenders.
-CVWP counselors believe that child sexual abuse is not a result of family dysfunction, but arises from the offender's own problems.
-Thus, as a means of assuring that sex offenders receive needed treatment, CVWP firmly encourages criminal prosecution and has taken an active role in identifying appropriate treatment programs for court referral of convicted offenders.
+SAC pediatricians and social workers provide medical care and counseling to child victims and their families - with the explicit exclusion of offenders.
+SAC counselors believe that child sexual abuse is not a result of family dysfunction, but arises from the offender's own problems.
+Thus, as a means of assuring that sex offenders receive needed treatment, SAC firmly encourages criminal prosecution and has taken an active role in identifying appropriate treatment programs for court referral of convicted offenders.